Managing Bufferbloat in Cloud Storage Systems: Designing a Dynamic Admission Control

-The fast loop is a high-frequency loop that monitors the backend latency and minimizes the latency by controlling the backend queuing budget based on the $Target$ parameter.
-In other words, the Fast loop is the Queuing Budget Adjusting CoDel algorithm (Algorithm \ref{alg:codel}).
-The responsibility of this part is to decrease the backend latency using a given $Target$.
-For this purpose, measuring and controlling the latency in high-frequency (short intervals) can help the backend react to latency spikes quickly and reduce the excess latency.
-We address this fast loop as the \textbf{Queuing Budget Adjusting CoDel} in the rest of the paper.
+The Fast Loop is the Queuing Budget Adjusting CoDel that monitors the backend latency and controls the backend queuing budget based on the target latency parameter.
+The fast loop quickly reacts to latency and workload changes by measuring and controlling the latency in high-frequency (short intervals).

-The Slow loop (Target Adjusting Algorithm) is a low-frequency loop that monitors the backend throughput and tries to balance the throughput loss and latency reduction by controlling the Queuing Budget Adjusting CoDel's $Target$ parameter.
-In fact, the Target Adjusting Algorithm can detect any workload change and optimize the $Target$ parameter with respect to the throughput-latency trade-off.
+The Slow Loop (Target Adjusting Loop) is a low-frequency loop that monitors the backend throughput and balances the throughput loss and latency reduction by adjusting the target latency parameter in the fast loop over longer intervals.
+As the fast loop limit the admitted IOs to the backend, the backend latency and the throughput decrease.
+The slow loop changes and optimizes the target latency parameter with respect to the throughput-latency trade-off to distribute IO requests between the backend and frontend properly.

+As the throughput reaches the maximum capacity, the slow loop decreases the target latency to prevent bufferbloat.
+As the ratio of throughput loss to latency loss increases, it increases the target latency to prevent the backend from starving.
 Since the throughput of the backend is usually unstable due to the effect of external sources such as compaction or device behavior, a low-frequency sampling over a longer interval is the best approach to keep the optimization stable.
-We address this slow loop as the \textbf{Target Adjusting Algorithm} in the rest of the paper.